waikato-llm/llm-dataset-converter/plugins/from-jsonlines-pt.md

                         Path to the JsonLines file(s) to read; glob syntax is supported (default: None)
   -I [INPUT_LIST [INPUT_LIST ...]], --input_list [INPUT_LIST [INPUT_LIST ...]]
-                        Path to the text file(s) listing the data files to use (default: None)
-  --att_content ATT     The attribute with the text content (default: None) --att_id ATT          The attribute the record ID (gets stored under 'id' in
-                        meta-data) (default: None)
+                        Path to the text file(s) listing the JsonLines files to use (default: None) --att_content ATT     The attribute with the text content (default: None) --att_id ATT          The attribute the record ID (gets stored under 'id' in meta-data) (default: None)